 Stay in Lake Louise!

-Wondering where the best place to stay in Lake Louise is?
-There are multiple hotels and cabins in the Lake Louise area, but we have our favorites that we recommend to readers!
+Are you wondering where the best place to stay in Lake Louise is?
+There are multiple hotels and cabins in the area, but we have our favorites that we recommend to readers!

 - Fairmont Chateau: The only hotel on Lake Louise.
 It’s the most luxurious, but also the most expensive place to stay in the park.
 If you want primo access to Lake Louise, you’ll have to splurge and spend a night here.